livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 5.3 Frontend app

-A frontend app is a user facing application that interacts with the backend only through the backend’s exposed interfaces.
+A frontend app is a user facing application that interacts with the backend only through the backend's exposed interfaces.

 Constraints: